mwiecksosa/mathProgrammingProjects/README.md

-# Projects from MATH / CISC 2011 Programming for Math & Science
+# Projects from MATH / CISC 2011 Programming for Math & Science at Fordham University
 - Some of the fun class projects we did